AstraliumDev/AstraliumClient/README.md

 # Methods for installing our client (MultiMC Supported)

-### 1. AutoInstall with .bat installers
+### 1. AutoInstall with .exe installer
-- It is enough to get the folder from the archive and run the .bat installer (Installation goes to drive "C", if you have a different location of the game, we recommend copying all files from SOPP_Files to the game directory /.minecraft, after deleting the old /config and /mods folders
+- It is enough to get the folder from the archive and run the .exe installer (Installation goes to drive "C", if you have a different location of the game, we recommend copying all files from SOPP_Files to the game directory /.minecraft, after deleting the old /config and /mods folders
 ### 2. AutoInstall for MultiMC Instances
 - You can take advantage of the simple and multifunctional choice of the path to your game
 - Do not use "" symbols when entering the path to your game folder